petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 and do not vary like package versions might.
 So, Python is a foundational dependency but Pandas is not.

+## The relationship to software products

+You may think your scripts will never have any use outside your project---so what?
+Almost all software products started out as some prototype that solved a very specific problem, hence the phrase "land and expand."
+Make your project at least run, worry about productization later.

 ## Benefits to society

-It's not hard to imagine why it would be nice for every single study to ship with a single button reproducible archive.
+It's not hard to imagine why it would be nice for every single study to ship with a single button repro pack.

 ## Benefits to the individual